Kole127/TaskPlanner/README.md

 # TaskPlanner

+A React-based task management app featuring CRUD operations, optimistic updates, and global state management using Context API.

-Version 0.2
+## Version 0.2

-DONE:
-- created first UI version for application with Home and Tasks as pages in the menu
+- Created the initial UI with Home and Tasks pages in the navigation menu
-- implemented Task functionality with CRUD operations
+- Implemented task functionality with full CRUD operations
-- implemented formActions for adding tasks
+- Added form actions for adding new tasks
-- implemented optimistic updating
+- Implemented optimistic updates for smoother user interaction
-- create a context for managing application state
+- Set up Context API for managing global application state

-NEXT TO DO:
-- implement Goals feature

-OPTIONAL:
-- create a custom hook for fetching data